kelseyhightower/confd/docs/templates.md

 ### get

 Returns the KVPair where key matches its argument.
+Returns an error if key is not found.

 ```
 {{with get "/key"}}